JanLauGe/janlauge.github.io/_posts/2017-09-16-safely-connecting-to-EDWs.md

 layout: post
 comments: true
 excerpt_separator: <!--more-->
-title:  Old-fashioned Podcasts
+title:  Database Connections in rMarkdown
 date:   2017-09-15 23:00:00
 categories: [data-science, data-bases, R]
 tags: [data-science, data-bases, R]
 ---
-**Connecting your DME to an enterprise data warehouse?
+**Connecting R to an enterprise data warehouse?
 Do it properly and do not hard-code your passwords!
 Here is how you can do it in R with rMarkdown and RStudio version 1.0+**
 <!--more-->

 ### The Problem